It should not be this hard to save a child’s life…

 Indiana Governor Tom Holcomb with Joel, Andrea and Bryce Clausen as he signs Bryce’s Law to add Newborn Screening for Krabbe and other diseases.

 Hunter’s Hope advocates for newborn screening (NBS) for all possible disorders at birth, including Krabbe, ALD and similar disorders.

 For diseases like Krabbe and ALD, they must be diagnosed early to save children’s lives.
 Therefore, it is critical all infants are screened for these diseases at birth.

-Currently, New York, Missouri, Kentucky and Tennessee are the only states that screen all newborns for Krabbe Disease.
-Ohio also offers Krabbe newborn screening, but parents are given the option to “opt-out” so make sure to let your medical provider know you want your child screened for Krabbe at birth.
-New Mexico, Illinois, New Jersey, Pennsylvania, Tennessee and Louisiana have all passed laws to add Krabbe Newborn Screening with implementation dates varying by state.
+Currently, New York, Missouri, Kentucky, Tennessee, Illinois, New Jersey, Ohio, Indiana, Pennsylvania, and Georgia are the only states that currently screen all newborns for Krabbe Disease.
+Ohio offers Krabbe newborn screening, but parents are given the option to “opt-out” so make sure to let your medical provider know you want your child screened for Krabbe at birth.
+Georgia began a three year pilot program for Krabbe NBS in September 2021, which will hopefully lead to a permanent program.
+New Mexico, Louisiana, and South Carolina have all passed laws to add Krabbe Newborn Screening with implementation dates varying by state.

 To find out what conditions your state screens for, visit Baby’s First Test.